3.1. Startup configuration

 spool.paths[].path

 The email queue spool paths (multiple paths).
 The paths are used in a round-robin fashion to spread load evenly.
 This option is mutually exclusive with spool.path.
 The default is /var/spool/halon/queue.
+During spool in messages are spooled in the order they are specified in the configuration.

 spool.paths[].write